cancel

 CVE, which stands for Common Vulnerabilities and Exposures, is an identification system used to uniquely identify vulnerabilities.
 Each CVE entry corresponds to a specific vulnerability and includes relevant details such as descriptions, impacts, and potential mitigations.
 By referencing CVEs, security professionals, researchers, and organizations can effectively communicate and track vulnerabilities across different systems and platforms.

-To enrich its knowledge base on vulnerabilities, Lansweeper leverages information from NIST (National Institute of Standards and Technology), CISA (Cybersecurity and Infrastructure Security Agency), and MS (Microsoft) databases.
+To enrich its vulnerability information, Lansweeper uses VulnCheck as its primary provider for vulnerability intelligence data.
+VulnCheck in turn leverages information from NIST (National Institute of Standards and Technology), CISA (Cybersecurity and Infrastructure Security Agency), MS (Microsoft), vendors and other databases.
 These sources provide valuable insights into known vulnerabilities, their impacts, and recommended mitigation measures.
 By utilizing information from these databases, Lansweeper ensures that it stays up-to-date with the latest vulnerabilities and security advisories.

 Lansweeper's Risk Insights may not display certain known vulnerabilities.
 As our CVE information is sourced from NIST, vulnerabilities currently under analysis by NIST will not be visible.